 What You Need

 First things first: Install SketchUp from the Apple app store and sign in to your Trimble Account.
 If you already have a Trimble account and an active SketchUp subscription, you're ready to go!
-If not, you can purchase a 1-year SketchUp Go subscription through the App Store or purchase a Go, Pro, or Studio subscription at SketchUp.com.
+If not, you can purchase a Monthly or Annual SketchUp Go subscription through the App Store or purchase an annual Go, Pro, or Studio subscription at SketchUp.com.

 For more information on how to set up a Trimble Account see Trimble and SketchUp Accounts.